Mixed-Use Zoning

 In a Nutshell

-Mixed-Use Zoning is a specific land-use regulatory tool implemented by units of local government that permits multiple use-types within the same building, district, or corridor.
-The approach has been used successfully for years in urban settlement design.
-However, contemporary efforts are in response to 20th Century Euclidean zoning that features a stark separation of uses.
-Mixed-Use Zoning is an important step for a Mixed-Use Development.
-Mixed-Use Zoning is one of the many tools that can be used to create dense, unique, and walkable neighborhoods that can spur economic development and provide a sense of "place."
+Mixed-Use Zoning is a specific land use regulatory tool implemented by units of local government that permits multiple use-types within the same building, district, or corridor.
+The approach has been used successfully for many years in urban settlement design.
+However, contemporary efforts for mixed-use zoning are in response to 20th Century Euclidean zoning that features a stark separation of uses.
+Mixed-Use Zoning is an important step for a Mixed-Use Development and one of many tools that can be used to create dense, unique, and walkable neighborhoods that can spur economic development and provide a sense of "place."

 Practical Solution